devcurmudgeon/ybd/readme.md

 - ybd has core functionality only - parse definitions, build, cache artifacts
 - no branch|checkout|edit|merge (use git and be done)
 - no need for workspaces
-- no need to be in a baserock vm or a baserock chroot - ybd may even run on other Linux operating systems (eg Ubuntu, fedora, debian) and maybe even non-Linux operating systems (eg BSD, MacOS).
+- no need to be in a Baserock vm or a Baserock chroot - ybd should run on other Linux operating systems (eg Ubuntu, Fedora, Debian) and maybe even non-Linux operating systems (eg BSD, MacOS).
 However it may be have differently and current Baserock definitions are Linux-specific.
 - ybd has an order of magnitude less code, so
   - easier to try things, easier to change things, easier to debug things
   - less to break, less to maintain, less to audit
-- ybd has minimal dependencies - just git and a 'normal' Linux toolchain
+- ybd aims to have less dependencies
 - ybd has faster, simpler calculation of cache-keys, and faster resolution of build-order
 - ybd can drop the words morphology, stratum, chunk from the Baserock vocabulary